With skyrocketing food prices these days, it may seem hard to eat healthy while keeping an eye on how much you spend. Food budgeting is important.

 - Buy a larger amount of meat in a package.
 It is usually cheaper; for example, 12 chicken breasts instead of 2 chicken breasts.
 Cook and freeze the leftovers.

 - Buy frozen vegetables in a bag.
 They are frequently on sale, are stored in the freezer so will less likely be wasted, and it makes it easy to add vegetables to your meals.

 Being more conscious of what you buy will save you money.
 Making better food choices may help you feel healthier!

 Questions about healthy eating?
-Contact Toronto Health Connection via eChat or (416) 338-7600 and speak directly with a Registered Dietitian.
+Contact Toronto Health Connection via eChat or (416) 338-7600 and speak directly with a health professional.